Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Pittsburgh has covered the spread once at home, and is 1-2 overall there, this year.

-- Seattle has two wins against the spread, and is 2-1 overall, in away games.
+- In away games, Seattle has two wins against the spread and is 2-1 overall.

-- Seattle has not gone over the total in three road games this season.

-- The average point total in Seahawks away games this season is 51.5 points, 8.5 more than this outing's over/under (43).
+- The average point total in Seahawks away games this season is 51.5 points, 9.0 more than this matchup's over/under (42.5).

 Powered by Data Skrive.